 When applying to Lock Haven University of Pennsylvania, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Lock Haven University of Pennsylvania is $40.
 It is less selective, with an acceptance rate of 75.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||75.5%|

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Lock Haven University of Pennsylvania is 21:1, and the school has 25.7 percent of its classes with fewer than 20 students.
-The most popular majors at Lock Haven University of Pennsylvania include: Health Services/Allied Health/Health Sciences, General; Business Administration and Management, General; Criminal Justice/Law Enforcement Administration; Elementary Education and Teaching; and Parks, Recreation and Leisure Facilities Management, General.
-The average freshman retention rate, an indicator of student satisfaction, is 68.5 percent.
+The student-faculty ratio at Lock Haven University of Pennsylvania is 21:1, and the school has 26.5 percent of its classes with fewer than 20 students.
+The most popular majors at Lock Haven University of Pennsylvania include: Criminal Justice/Law Enforcement Administration; Health Services/Allied Health/Health Sciences, General; Business Administration and Management, General; Elementary Education and Teaching; and Sport and Fitness Administration/Management.
+The average freshman retention rate, an indicator of student satisfaction, is 69.5 percent.

-Lock Haven University of Pennsylvania has a total undergraduate enrollment of 5,029, with a gender distribution of 43.3 percent male students and 56.7 percent female students.
+Lock Haven University of Pennsylvania has a total undergraduate enrollment of 4,969, with a gender distribution of 43.4 percent male students and 56.6 percent female students.
+At this school, 44 percent of the students live in college-owned, -operated, or -affiliated housing and 56 percent of students live off campus.
 Lock Haven University of Pennsylvania is part of the NCAA II athletic conference.